 What does GO tell us?
 First, GO is a more complete and full measure of economic activity, and complements GDP.
 GO represents the top line (total revenues/sales at all stages) in national income accounting, and GDP is the bottom line (sales of final products only).
 However, it is important to note that GDP is not the same as the bottom line (earnings, net income) in corporate financial statements.
 GDP measures final output, or value added by the factors of production.
 In national income accounting, value added is gross sales minus the cost of goods, and therefore includes wages, salaries, rents, interest, taxes and profit.
 Thus, GDP can be compared to “gross profit” rather than “net income” in a corporate financial statement.
 (I thank David Colander at Middlebury College for making this point.)

 Second, it reveals the size and significance of business (B2B) spending in the supply chain.
-In 2015, it amounted to $21.2 trillion, which is substantially larger than GDP itself and almost twice the size of consumer spending.
+In 2021, it amounted to more than $30.2 trillion, which is substantially larger than GDP itself and almost twice the size of consumer spending ($16 trillion).
 See figure 2 below.

-Using GO* as a measure of total economic activity, it turns out that consumer spending is actually only about one third of the economy, not two-thirds as typically reported.
-Business spending (combining II and I, or $25.2 trillion) is over 60% of economic activity.
+Using GO* as a measure of total economic activity, it turns out that consumer spending is actually only about one-third of the economy, not two-thirds as typically reported.
+Business spending (combining II and I, or $32.56 trillion) is 63% of economic activity.
 The GO model comes to a very different conclusion than the GDP model about what drives the economy.
 Business is considerably more important than consumer spending.
 The GO model is more consistent with economic growth theory and the Conference Board of Leading Indicators.